Chinese as a foreign language

 In 2010, 750,000 people (670,000 from overseas) took the Chinese Proficiency Test.
 For comparison, in 2005, 117,660 non-native speakers took the test, an increase of 26.52% from 2004.
 From 2000 to 2004, the number of students in England, Wales and Northern Ireland taking Advanced Level exams in Chinese increased by 57%.
 An independent school in the UK made Chinese one of their compulsory subjects for study in 2006.
 The study of Chinese is also rising in the United States.
-The USC U.S.-China Institute cited a report that 51,582 students were studying the language in US colleges and universities.
+The USC's U.S.–China Institute cited a report that 51,582 students were studying the language in US colleges and universities.
 While far behind the more than 800,000 students who study Spanish, the number is more than three times higher than in 1986.
 The Institute's report includes graphs and details on the popularity of other languages.

 As of 2008, China had helped 60,000 teachers promote its language internationally, and an estimated 40 million people were studying Chinese as a second language around the world.

 Other than Standard Mandarin, Cantonese is also widely taught as a foreign language.
 It is the official language of Hong Kong and Macau and has traditionally been the dominant language among most Overseas Chinese communities.
 A number of universities outside Hong Kong and Macau offer Cantonese within their Chinese-language departments as well, especially in the UK and North America.
 Taiwanese Hokkien is taught at the International Chinese Language Program, Taipei Language Institute and other schools.